Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Evaluation

 \subsection{Overall Performance}

-We have evaluated and compared the performance of \ourmethod{} under two setups -- (a) with the simulated dataset, and (b) with the publicly available 5G dataset, as discussed in Section~\ref{sec:Dataset}.
-For the standard \ourmethod{} implementation, we have used a history window size of $H=5$ seconds and a prediction window size of $W = 1$ second.
+We have evaluated and compared the performance of \ourmethod{} under two setups -- (a) with the simulated dataset and (b) with the publicly available 5G dataset.
+For \ourmethod{} implementation, we have used a history window size of $H=5$ seconds and a prediction window size of $W = 1$ second.

-In Fig.~\ref{fig:actual_vs_predicted} we provide a pictorial comparison of the actual vs predicted throughput for different algorithms with respect to time for the simulated 5G user.
-We observe that \ourmethod{} provides a closer match between the actual and the predicted throughput, compared to the other baselines.
-To analyze further, Fig.~\ref{fig:algo_comp_R_2} shows the corresponding $R_2$ scores for different throughput predictors for the simulated 5G dataset.
-It is observed that while the average $R_2$ score of ARIMA and RF based learning models is 69\% and 63.1\%, respectively that of LSTM increases to 82\% and of \ourmethod{} increases to 91.4\%.
+In \figurename~\ref{fig:actual_vs_predicted}, we visually compare the actual vs. predicted throughput for different algorithms with respect to time for the simulated 5G user.
+Compared to the other baselines, we observe that \ourmethod{} provides a closer match between the actual and the predicted throughput.
+To analyze further, \figurename~\ref{fig:algo_comp_R_2} shows the corresponding $R_2$ scores for different throughput predictors for the simulated 5G dataset.
+It is observed that while the average $R_2$ score of ARIMA and RF-based learning models is 69\% and 63.1\%, respectively, that of LSTM increases to 82\% and of \ourmethod{} increases to 91.4\%.
 It may, therefore, be inferred that our proposed \ourmethod{} based network throughput prediction algorithm achieves a reasonably high prediction accuracy.
-This is particularly because \ourmethod{} captures the user based variations in throughput, which in turn captures the network parameter variations pertaining to a single user location.
-The combined effect manifests in the improved accuracy.
+This is mainly because \ourmethod{} captures both the hardware as well network heterogeneity across all user devices and locations in a collaborative manner through the designed federated setup.
+The combined effect manifests in improved accuracy.